3dnow/BatteryCycleiOS/README.md

 ## Contributors

-- Initial implementation by [Your Name or Username]
+- Initial implementation by MJ0011 of Kunlun Lab

 ## Support